boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.8.2 =
+* Fix performance issue related to the 'check_is_protected()' check for Doc attachments
 * Avoid fatal errors if loading Groups integration in an unorthodox order

 = 1.8.1 =